-BASSE is a free public charter school in Sussex County planning to open in fall 2023.
+BASSE is a free public charter school in Sussex County opening in the fall of 2023.
 We’re now recruiting for grades 6-7.

 As a service-learning secondary school, we will provide meaningful, personalized experiences and leadership opportunities for our students.
 Combined with a challenging academic curriculum, BASSE will offer students a unique chance to explore, achieve, and positively impact their school and their community.

 If you plan to submit an application for your child(ren) in the fall 2023 school year, or you’re interested in learning more, please complete the brief form below.
-This helps us measure support for our new school.
+This helps us communicate enrollment information to you.
 Keep in mind, you’re not obligated to enroll your child if you complete the form.

 As a parent, we know you have questions.